dhlavacova/dhlavacova/README.md

 ## Junior Software Developer | Tutor | Open for Internship Opportunities 🚀

-- 👩‍💻 I'm a Junior Software Developer, currently tutoring at Digital Career Institute GmbH.
+- 👩‍💻 I'm a Junior Software Developer.
 - 🎓 I hold a Bachelor's degree in Finance from the Mendel University in Brno.
-- 🌱 I'm honing my skills in JavaScript, PHP, and ReactJS, always eager to learn more!
+- 🌱 I'm honing my skills in JavaScript, TypeScript,NextJS, NestJS, and ReactJS, always eager to learn more!
 - 🥅 2023 Goals: Secure an internship to expand my real-world experience and contribute to meaningful projects.
 - ⚡ Fun fact: In my spare time, I find solace in gardening, cycling, and reading books.

 ### Languages and Tools 🛠

-- 🔭 I'm currently learning and working with: JavaScript, ReactJS, PHP, CSS, HTML.
+- 🔭 I'm currently learning and working with: JavaScript, ReactJS, NextJS, NestJs, CSS, HTML.

 ### Connect with me 📬